This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the ground beef in a bowl.
-Add the Worcestershire sauce, Italian seasoning, mustard powder, garlic powder, salt, and pepper.
-Mix together until well combined.
-Flatten the seasoned ground beef into a round patty, about 1/2-inch thick.
+• In a bowl, combine ground beef, Worcestershire sauce, Italian seasoning, mustard powder, garlic powder, salt, and pepper.
+Mix well and shape into a 1/2-inch thick patty.

-• Heat the oil in a medium-sized skillet on medium heat.
-Add the ground beef patty to the hot skillet and cook for 4 minutes per side or until burger is no longer rare.
-Remove the burger patty from the skillet and place on a plate.
-Cover plate with aluminum foil and set aside.
+• Heat oil in a medium skillet over medium heat.
+Add the patty and cook for about 4 minutes per side, until fully cooked.
+Transfer to a plate, cover with foil, and set aside.

-• Stir in the Worcestershire sauce and the beef broth, bring the mixture to a gentle boil, stirring occasionally, then reduce heat to low.
-Simmer for another 3 minutes.
+• Stir in Worcestershire sauce and beef broth.
+Bring to a gentle boil, then reduce heat and simmer for 3 minutes.

-• Stir in the sour cream and mix well.
-Add the ground beef patty back to the pan and cook for a minute more, spooning some of the sauce over the meat as it heats.
+• Stir in the sour cream.
+Return the patty to the skillet and cook for 1 minute, spooning the sauce over the top.

 Notes